 Divorce is never easy.
 The divorce process can be emotionally draining, legally overwhelming, and filled with unknowns.
 You may be navigating issues like dividing marital property, determining parenting time, or addressing spousal support.
-It’s a lot to take in.
+It’s a lot to take in, especially when you are already dealing with the breakdown of your marriage.

 1. Colorado is a “No-Fault” Divorce State

 You don’t need to prove wrongdoing by either spouse to file for divorce in Colorado.
 The only requirement for divorce in Colorado is one spouse stating that the marriage is “irretrievably broken.”
-Generally, courts don’t consider abuse, adultery, or other similar factors when deciding property division or spousal support.
+Colorado is a no-fault state, meaning misconduct such as adultery is generally not considered in property division or spousal maintenance, although conduct may still be relevant in certain circumstances, particularly where it impacts children or financial issues.

 2. You Must Meet the Residency Requirement

 Before filing for divorce in Colorado, either you or your spouse must have lived in the state for at least 91 days.
-If children are involved, they must have resided in Colorado for at least 182 days for the court to have jurisdiction to make decisions about your children.
+If children are involved, Colorado must be the child’s “home state,” which generally means the child has lived in Colorado for at least 182 days prior to the filing.

 4. Spousal Maintenance (Alimony) is not Guaranteed

 Alimony in Colorado is called “spousal maintenance” and is not guaranteed.
 Courts must first look at various factors, including the length of the marriage, each spouse’s income, financial need, and ability to pay.
-While there is a specific mathematical calculation for spousal maintenance, judges can deviate from it under certain circumstances.
+Colorado law includes advisory guideline formulas for spousal maintenance in many cases, but courts may deviate from those guidelines based on the specific circumstances.

 In Colorado, “custody” is referred to as “parental responsibilities”, which include two components: